- Doctor of Education (EdD)

 Students are assessed 6 months after graduation for attainment of role specific employment status and the average rate of employment for the class of 2013-2015 is 89%.
 Graduates of the program have accepted positions as faculty, community health practitioners, nursing executives and leaders in health care.

-Eight concentrations allow you to develop expertise in these areas: Education, Gerontology, Health Informatics, Health Policy, Hospitalist, Integrative Health, Leadership, and Public Health.
+Seven concentrations allow you to develop expertise in these areas: Education, Gerontology, Health Informatics, Health Policy, Integrative Health, Leadership, and Public Health.
 Classes are offered evenings, on weekends, on-line, and/or intensive.

 - Informatics in Healthcare

-Four scholarly projects allow you to explore in-depth critical issues in healthcare and share your work with the medical community.
-Graduates of the Regis Doctor of Nursing Practice Program are currently working at Good Samaritan Medical Center, Greater Lawrence Psychiatric Association, Fitchburg State University
+Four scholarly project classes allow you to explore in-depth critical issues in healthcare and share your work with the medical community.
+Graduates of the Regis Doctor of Nursing Practice Program are currently working at Good Samaritan Medical Center, Greater Lawrence Psychiatric Association, Fitchburg State University and others.

-Candidates for the program are nurses who are advanced nursing practice leaders, nurse practitioners, educators or clinical specialists.
+Candidates for the program are master's prepared nurses functioning in advanced practice roles including nurse practitioners, clinical nurse specialists, nursing leaders and nurse educators.

 - Completed application form and all transcripts